LLQ95/NCBI-multi-thread-batch-download-script/README.md

 # Requirement

-Before you run this script, please make sure you have already installed NCBI Datasets command-line tools, and parallel
+Before you run this script, please make sure you have already installed NCBI Datasets command-line tools and parallel

 `conda install ncbi-datasets-cli parallel`